 Healdton got 17 hits, paced by two each from Morgan Fletcher, Jenna Martin, Mikaela Blakemore and CeAnne Gossvener.

-Page 3 of 3 - Jessica Kelly added a triple for the Bulldogs, who finish the season at 13-12.
+Jessica Kelly added a triple for the Bulldogs, who finish the season at 13-12.

 In the first game against Apache, Morgan Fletcher had a double for the Bulldogs, but the offense struggled for much of the game, picking up just six hits.